Whos-Who/backend/docs/Socket.Events.md

 #### Payload

+The emitted payload contains 2 attributes

-Payload is the updated game state with the player in connected status
+- `gameState` representing the updated game sate
+- `clientId` the clientId of the player who reconnected

 <br />